avarabyeu/wills/README.md

 ## The problem 'wills' solve
 Google did perfect job releasing Guava - set of very useful utilities for collections, I/O, concurrency and others java APIs.
-Guava's concurrency utilities helps to solve widely used problems such as adding callbacks very fast and productive.
+Guava's concurrency utilities helps to solve widely used cases such as adding callbacks, transforming/filtering futures.
 But, sometimes it looks a bit ridiculous.
 Just take a look:

 ```java